Coyeah/wherever/README.md

 wherever -d /usr # Set the root directory to /usr

-wherever --open # Open the website
+wherever -0 # Open the website

 wherever -s # Static server mode, ignore the parameters of the get request

+wherever -d # File download mode, it will download the file locally for the file path

+wherever -i # Image base64 mode, convert the image to base64 and present it as text.
 ```

 # Bug ?